khalil-research/PyEPO/doc/source/content/examples/model.rst

 Constraints coefficients **weights** and constraints rhs **capacities** are required to create models.

-.. note:: The dimension of the knapsack and the number of items are implicitly defined by the array of **weights** and **capacities**.
+.. note:: The dimension of the knapsack and the number of items are implicitly defined by the shape of **weights** and **capacities**.

 Knapsack GurobiPy Model
 ^^^^^^^^^^^^^^^^^^^^^^^